sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

     `0/0 -> Default Hop: 10.1.2.11 (Firewall in current VNET)`

-1. **Mapping**.
-It allows to relate the customer’s defined routing to the network physical space that is transparent to the customer .
-In other words, mapping allows to know what is the **physical address** (PA) for a specific **customer address** (CA) and if it requires different encap, etc.
-1. On the other hand, we want to be able to insert in the routing table any entry with a specific mapping, for example:
+2. **Mapping**.
+Mapping lookups determine the network physical address (PA) spaces to redirect traffic.
+A mapping is a lookup table PA to CA (Customer Address), and whether it requires a different Encap (for example).

     `10.3.0.0/16 -> VNET C (Peered) (use mapping)`

+The order is:  LPM->Route->Mapping.
+We ONLY look mappings, AFTER LPM decides that this route wins.

-Notice that a routing table has a size limit of about 100 K while mapping has a limit of 1 M. Using mapping allows you to extendd the amount of data that can be contained in a routing table.
+Notice that a routing table has a size limit of about 100K while mapping table has a limit of 1M.
+Using mapping facilitates extension of the amount of data that can be contained in the routing table.

-One of the main objectives of a routing table, more specifically **LPM routing table**, is to allow the customers to enter static or mapped entries the way they see fit.
+One of the main objectives of a routing table, more specifically **LPM routing table**, is to allow the customers to enter static or mapped entries per their requirements.
 The LPM routing rules determine the order.
-The rules can be either static or can refer to mapping.
-But mappings does not control routing which is done via the LPM table.
+The rules can be either static or can refer to a mapping.
+But mappings do not control routing, which is decided via the LPM table.

 - **Static** means that when you create an entry into the table, you know exactly the physical address (PA).
 Here there is no mapping (lookup).